xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 We have also uncovered several places where the iUML implementation of referential attributes differs from the xtUML implementation.
-Issue 9327 [2.4] added support to BridgePoint for "baseless" or "collapsed" referentials.
+Issue 9327 [2.4] added support to BridgePoint for "baseless" or "recursive" referentials.
 This is a referential attribute from a relationship that is combined with the base attribute used to formalize the relationship.
 BridgePoint support for baseless referentials necessitated a change to the xtUML metamodel: R113 was changed from unconditional